V4Fire/Core/src/core/json/stream/assembler/README.md

 # core/json/stream/assembler

-The module provides a class to assemble JS values from an iterable of tokens produced by `json/stream/parser` Parser.
+This module provides a class to assemble JS values from an iterable of tokens produced by `json/stream/parser` Parser.

 ## Usage